Operational Calculus for Differentiable Programming: Operational Calculus on Programming Spaces

 the iterating velocities of any iterate at the fixed point $\vv_f$ are constantly zero, which is deduced from the $\eqref{eq:kh}$ and reassures our intuition.
 Next, we introduce a change of variables $\Lambda= e^\nu$ for mathematical convenience and proceed towards computing the iterating velocity.

-The rate of change operator $\Psi$ and iterating velocities \footnote{Higher derivatives can be derived by induction.} \eqref{eq:iter_vel} can be used to study the importance of future iterations for the accumulating result, and aid with decisions on early stopping.
-Furthermore, the above indicates a subclass of programs for which the Halting problem can be analysed through the study of convergence and fixed points.
+The rate of change operator $\Psi$ and iterating velocities \footnote{Higher derivatives can be derived by induction.} \eqref{eq:iter_vel} can be used to study iterated processes, which feature prominently in machine learning; ex. examine the importance of continued iteration and aid decisions on early stopping.

 The computation of the eigen map $h$ \eqref{eq:kh} was solved by Bridges \cite{bridges2016solution} for any $p$ with a power series representation.
 This result is extended to tensor series by the isomorphism to their quotient.
 Hence, as we can expand any $p\in\dP$ into a tensor series by the use of the operator $e^\D$, by Theorem $\ref{izr:e^d}$ the result also holds for any $p\in\dP$.